-Doctors who face the ordeal of GMC fitness to practice hearings or license withdrawal have access to a new, confidential support service from the BMA.
+Doctors who face GMC investigations or license withdrawal have access to a new, confidential support service from the BMA.

-Get the inside view of how the Doctor support service works and find out why it's vital to seek support early.
+Get the inside view of how the Doctor support service works, how it can help and why it's vital to seek support early.

 Read our feature